-The social sciences are a set of academic disciplines that study human aspects related to individual behavior. and the functions and elements of social organization The above is divided into many work specialties, professional profiles that are responsible for analyzing and describing the different social processes, as well as their impact on people.
+The social sciences are a set of academic disciplines that study human aspects related to individual behavior and the functions and elements of social organization.
+The above is divided into many work specialties, professional profiles that are responsible for analyzing and describing the different social processes, as well as their impact on people.

 In other words, this joint research effort focuses on studying social phenomena and their evolution, starting from the idea that human experience cannot be understood by focusing solely on the behavior of individuals as entities separate from each other. others.
 As the immense network of interactions in which we live Homo sapiens It cannot be covered by a single type of scientist, it is necessary that there are branches of social sciences that observe, analyze and predict various of its aspects and facets.

 Unlike formal sciences, such as mathematics, logic or physics, social sciences study living systems.
-At the same time, They differ from the natural sciences (which also study living systems), while the social sciences study these systems based on the complexity of behavior and its effects in social terms, and furthermore, what they study is constantly changing as societies evolve, while In the former, the object of study tends to be maintained over time (each of the types of atoms, molecules, and biological species always remain the same, or if they change, they do so on a time scale of thousands of years).
+At the same time, differ from the natural sciences (which also study living systems), while the social sciences study these systems based on the complexity of behavior and its effects in social terms, and furthermore, what they study is constantly changing as societies evolve, while In the former, the object of study tends to be maintained over time (each of the types of atoms, molecules, and biological species always remain the same, or if they change, they do so on a time scale of thousands of years).

 Furthermore, the research activity itself in this area so linked to cultural, demographic, political and economic dynamics causes what is studied to change.
 Thus, dedicating oneself to any of the branches of social sciences implies accepting that the very fact of investigating societies causes them to change and stop being as the scientist who has been observing them knew them.